-Your child gets winded easily or makes a whistling sound when exhaling.
+Your child gets winded easily or wheezes when exhaling.
 Colds seem to linger for weeks.
 Or there's that cough that never quite goes away.
 Sound familiar?
 If so, your child could have asthma.
-This chronic inflammatory condition of the airwaysthe tubes that bring air to the lungsmakes it hard to breathe in and out.
+This chronic inflammatory condition of the airwaysthe tubes that bring air to the lungsmakes it hard to breathe.

 In asthma, the airways become inflamed and swollen when they come in contact with certain triggers.
 Kids with nonallergic asthma may be sensitive to irritants such as cigarette smoke or cold air, while kids with allergic asthma may react to those triggers as well as to allergens such as seasonal pollens and dust mites.

 More and more children are diagnosed annually.
-Experts attribute the increase to several factors, including our superclean lives.
-Fewer of our children are now exposed to microbes that might stimulate the immune system and protect them from allergies and asthma later in life.
+Experts attribute the increase to several factors.
+It may be that fewer children today are exposed to microbes that might stimulate the immune system and protect them from allergies and asthma later in life.

 Experts also blame the upswing on pollution and the buildup of greenhouse gases, which increases the production of pollen, a top allergy trigger.
 Thankfully, dying from childhood asthma is increasingly rare, but "all patients with asthma still need to be closely monitored," says Devang R. Doshi, M.D., director of the division of pediatric allergy and immunology at William Beaumont Hospital in Royal Oak, MI.